kevoreilly/CAPEv2/README.md

-## CAPEv2! you are welcome to test and report any bug

-* Python3
-    * agent.py is tested with python (3.7.2|3.8) x86. __You should use x86 python version inside of the VM!__
-    * host tested with python3 version 3.6.8

-## Installation recommendations and scripts for optimal performance
-1. For best compability we strongly suggest installing on [Ubuntu 18.04 LTS](https://ubuntu.com/#download)
-2. [KVM](https://github.com/doomedraven/Tools/blob/master/Virtualization/kvm-qemu.sh) is recommended as hypervisor
- * `sudo ./kvm-qemu.sh all <username>`
-3. To install CAPE itself, [cape2.sh](https://github.com/doomedraven/Tools/blob/master/Sandbox/cape2.sh) with all optimizations
- * `sudo ./cape2.sh all cape`
-4. Reboot and enjoy

-\* All scripts contain __help__ `-h`, but please check the scripts to __understand__ what they are doing.

-__requirements.txt is decpricated now in favour of the script__

-#### What doesn't work
-* volatility details, the bridge exist to use VolatilityAPI with vol3, but not to run the default modules

 ## CAPE: Malware Configuration And Payload Extraction

 CAPE is a malware sandbox.
 It is derived from Cuckoo and is designed to automate the process of malware analysis with the goal of extracting payloads and configuration from malware.
 This allows CAPE to detect malware based on payload signatures, as well as automating many of the goals of malware reverse engineering and threat intelligence.